Aryalexa/42-push_swap/README.md

 - Bonus: create a checker program that takes the elements in stack A as argument, reads the solution as input (valid operations separated by new lines (use EOF)) and prints "OK" or "KO".

-### Solving the Push swap Problem
+## Solving the Push swap Problem

+This approach is fast and uses a simple algorithm to solve the problem.
 Let's see some basics and how the algorithm goes.

-#### One, Two and Three elements cases
+### One, Two and Three elements cases
 These are the smallest cases, and for them the solution is straightforward without needing a second stack.

 - For one element, there's nothing to do, it's already sorted.
 - For two elements, either it's sorted or we need a swap.

-##### Three elements cases
+#### Three elements cases
-This is the smallest scenario we will let happen when moving elements from stack A to the stack B.

-How many ways can we order 3 different elements? `3! = 6`.

-(You have 3 options for first position.
+How many ways can we order 3 different elements? `3! = 6` (You have 3 options for first position.
 Once it is fixed, because there's no repetitions, you have 2 options for second position.
 And the third is determined by the two first decisions.
 So `3*2*1 = 3! = 6`)
 ``` python
 # For stack_A
 [1,2,3] -> ok